What is Ctrl Alt?

 How Can I Sell My Tokens?

-We will be launching our secondary market later on in Q1 2023 where you will be able to list your shares for sale.
+We will be launching our secondary market launching in the near future.
 Until then, we can help facilitate transfers where possible.

 How Are The Assets Valued?